 Marx believed that socialism was the natural first step toward its full realization, namely communism.
 When and if liberals actually read Manifesto, they’ll notice that Marx lays out ten steps that are “generally applicable” to establishing communist socialism.
 At least six of these steps look quite similar to current and pending U.S. polices.

-1. “A heavy progressive or graduated income tax” (we have this now and it will become even more progressive if the Buffett Tax is implemented).
+1. “A heavy progressive or graduated income tax” (we have this now and it will become even more progressive if the Buffett Tax

 2. “Abolition of all right of inheritance” (think excessive and duplicative estate and inheritance taxes).